idmyn/Habitica-todo/README.txt

 TASK DIFFICULTY
 I originally felt that it would be good if task difficulty translated between tasks created on Todoist and Habitica.
-Therefore, task difficulty should sync with the following code by default, as laid out in $PRIORITY_DOC:
+Therefore, task difficulty should sync with the following code by default, as laid out in `main.py`

-Todoist priority			Habitica difficulty p1								Hard p2								Medium p3								Easy p4								Trivial
+Todoist priority			Habitica difficulty p1								Hard p2								Medium p3								Easy p4								Easy

 If you'd like to change how the sync interprets difficulty or priority, please edit $PRIORITY_DOC.
 For example, my personal setup actually includes translating Todoist p4 to Easy, rather than Trivial, because I find that Trivial yields so few rewards they aren't worth it to me.